Woodward Earnings Call Transcripts

 -

-First quarter 2026 delivered 29% sales growth and 54% EPS growth, driven by strong aerospace and industrial demand, with robust commercial services and margin expansion.
-Full-year sales and EPS guidance were raised, while supply chain and inventory challenges persist.
+First quarter 2026 delivered 29% sales growth and 54% EPS growth, driven by strong aerospace and industrial demand, with robust commercial services and operational improvements.
+Guidance for full-year sales and EPS was raised, while supply chain and inventory challenges remain key risks.

 Fiscal Year 2025